 “Then perhaps, Mr. President, you shouldn’t interrupt me.”
 Jane made no small show of her irritation that her close friend, the Democratic presidential candidate, had lost to this over-slicked pile of pressed-shirts.
 He smelled like women’s cologne and rosewater and it was all too much.
 Such a close election too.

 “I’d think you’d do better than to speak to me like that.”

 Jane rolled her eyes, “I’m not your secretary.
 And if you want to take it up with the boss, take it up with him.
-At any rate, the Chinese have not unearthed any definitive link between the Black Arrow and the U.S. We are succeeding in weakening ties between China and Iran.
-But here are the problems: 1) The arms the Black Arrow is getting are being funneled through the Potowar in Pakistan, which is terrorist controlled.
-2) ISIS is stealing some of those arms.
-3) Other Islamic groups that get some of the money and arms – trickled down of course – are running operations in Africa involving the illegal ivory trade, human trafficking, and drugs.
+At any rate, the Black Arrow are helping us weaken China and Iran.
+But here are the problems: One, the arms the Black Arrow is getting are being funneled through the Potowar in Pakistan, which is terrorist controlled.
+Two, the Taliban is stealing some of those arms.
+Three, other Islamic groups that get some of the money and arms—trickled down of course—are running operations in Africa involving the illegal ivory trade, human trafficking, and drugs.
 Then they are working with Chinese businessmen who are buying these drugs and ivory.
 So far, so good?”

 “It’s hardly obvious what a Republican President knows.
 To be honest, I’m surprised you know Africa is a continent and not a country.”

 Glibson frowned, “Look, I will have you fired.”

 “I’m enjoying this because I know you can’t.”